Donald Trump Slammed For Accusing Virginia Governor Of Supporting ‘Executing Babies After Birth’

 “Voting starts in Virginia TODAY, and we are going to WIN.
 You have a crazy Governor who wants to take away your guns, which he will do without me in office.
 He is in favor of executing babies after birth – this isn’t late-term abortion, this is a step way beyond!”
 Trump wrote.

-The statement quickly drew viral interest, with the phrase” executing” shooting to the top of Twitter’s trends.
+The statement quickly drew viral interest, with the phrase “executing” shooting to the top of Twitter’s trends.
 Many took to the social media site to rebuke Trump and say that his claim holds no truth.
-Others pointed out that Trump’s own record is spotty, pointing to his policy of separating migrant children from their parents after crossing the U.S. border and putting them in to detention centers.
+Others pointed out that Trump’s own record is spotty, pointing to his policy of separating migrant children from their parents after crossing the U.S. border and putting them in detention centers.

 “Northam does not advocate for child murder,” replied songwriter and political activist Holly Figueroa O’Reilly on Twitter, noting that it is considered murder in every state to kill an infant after being born alive.
 “That’s you.
 Killing immigrant children at the border.
 6 Children Died in Border Patrol Care.”

 Trump has previously made claims that Democrats support killing newborns after birth, earning him past rebukes.
-The USA Today offered a fact check after the president made similar statements last year, noting that the attack made at several of his campaign rallies was misleading.
+USA Today offered a fact check after the president made similar statements last year, noting that the attack made at several of his campaign rallies was misleading.
 At the time, Trump told crowds of supporters that doctors executed infants that had survived failed abortion attempts.

 The report noted that Trump had twisted this claim.